Prograf

 • Drugs other than those listed here may also interact with Prograf.
 Talk to your doctor and pharmacist before taking any prescription or over-the-counter medicines.

-See also Cipro
+See also Cleocin 300 mg

 You may also like...